English

 Principles

-- Make learning central, and encourage engagement and awareness in students of their own learning strategies.
+• Make learning central and encourage engagement and awareness in students of their own learning strategies.

-- Ensure that learning is social and often collaborative.
+• Ensure that learning is social and often collaborative.

-- Be highly attuned to motivations and the emotions involved in learning.
+• Be highly attuned to the motivations and emotions involved in learning.

 Particular subjects